isabella232/integrations-learn.en/help/integrations/overview.md

 </tr>
 <tr>
    <td>
-      <div><strong><a href="./integrations-between-applications/overview.md">By product</a></strong></div>
+      <div><strong><a href="./integrations-between-applications/overview.md">By application</a></strong></div>
       <p>
-        You know which Adobe products to use and you want to learn how to integrate them.
+        You know which Adobe applications to use and you want to learn how to integrate them.
       </p>
    </td>
    <td>
       <div><strong><a href="./solution-categories/overview.md">By business solution</a></strong></div>
       <p>
-        You know the business solution that you are looking for but are unsure which Adobe products to use.
+        You know the business solution that you are looking for but are unsure which Adobe applications to use.
       </p>
    </td>
 </tr>